raygun101/MarkupKit/README.md

 - (nullable NSFormatter *)formatterWithName:(NSString *)name arguments:(NSDictionary<NSString *, id> *)arguments;
 ```

 This method is called on the document's owner any time the value of a bound, formatted expression changes.
-The default implementation provides support for "date" and "number" formatters, which correspond to the `NSDateFormatter` and `NSNumberFormatter` Foundation classes, respectively.
+The default implementation provides support for the following formatter types:

+* "date" - `NSDateFormatter`
+* "number" - `NSNumberFormatter`
+* "personNameComponents" - `NSPersonNameComponentsFormatter`
+* "byteCount" - `NSByteCountFormatter`
+* "measurement" - `NSMeasurementFormatter` (iOS 10+)

 The arguments represent the properties that will be set on the formatter to configure its behavior.
 Owning classes can override this method to support custom formatters.

 ### Releasing Bindings
 Bindings must be released via a call to `unbindAll`, a method MarkupKit adds to the `UIResponder` class, before the owner is deallocated.
 For example: